top of page

 Florida Prenuptial Agreements (also called “premarital agreements”) are written contracts that couples enter into prior to marriage.
 Prenups in Florida are expressly allowed by Florida’s Uniform Premarital Agreement Act (§61.079 of the Florida Statutes), which sets forth the requirements for entering into a legally enforceable Florida Prenuptial Agreement, including the content that can and cannot be included in a premarital contract.

-Importantly, you must have sufficient “nexus” to Florida to justify having a Florida prenuptial agreement (for example, one party is a Florida resident, owns property in Florida, you are getting married in Florida).
+Importantly, you must have sufficient “nexus” to Florida to justify having a Florida prenuptial agreement (e.g., one party is a Florida resident or owns property in Florida, you are getting married in Florida, or you are moving to Florida).

 The terms of a prenup agreement are very personal.
 There is not a “one size fits all” standard Florida prenup agreement template that will work for every couple.
 Every couple getting married is unique, with different goals and needs.